Mireille Mathieu: Early years

 Mathieu performed poorly in elementary school due to dyslexia, requiring an additional year to graduate.
 She was born left-handed, and her teachers would strike her hand with a ruler each time she was caught writing with it.
 She eventually became right-handed, although her left hand remains quite animated when she sings.
 She has an excellent memory and never uses a prompter on stage.
 Abandoning higher education at age 14 (1961), after moving to Croix des Oiseaux, she began working in a local factory in Montfavet (a suburb southeast of town), contributing to the family income and paying for her singing lessons.
 Popular at work, she often sang during lunch or while working.
 Like her parents, she is short in stature, standing at 1.52 m (5 feet) tall.
-Her sister Monique (/fr/), born on July 8, 1947, began working at the same factory a few months later.
+Her sister Monique, born on 8 July 1947, began working at the same factory a few months later.
 Both sisters received bicycles on credit to commute, resulting in long days and difficult memories of riding against the mistral winds.
 When the factory closed, Mathieu and her two sisters (Monique and Christiane) became youth counselors at a summer camp before her rise to fame.
 During that summer, she had her fortune told by Tarot cards by an elderly Gypsy woman, who predicted that she would soon mingle with kings and queens.

 Mathieu is Roman Catholic, and her adopted patron saint is Saint Rita, the "Saint for the Impossible".
 Mathieu's paternal grandmother, Germaine née Charreton, assured her that Saint Rita was the one to intercede with God for hopeless cases.
 Beyond religion, like many artists she holds superstitions and beliefs about luck.
 When asked to reveal some of her superstitions, she said: "The most important one is to never mention any of them."
 She has stage fright and is often seen making the sign of the cross before stepping on stage.